tooncesproject/toonces_core/README.md

 # toonces_core
-A cute little PHP website framework.
+A cute little LAMP app framework.
 Because fuck Wordpress.
 A work in progress.

 # How To Install: